NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Original label on the MULTI sockets when they were first used

 Shown above is the original label for the yellow MULTI sockets.
-It shows each socket can be utilized for IBP, Temperature, Cardiac Output, FiO2, Thermistor Respiration, as well as diverted to be a serial port for use by mainstream CO2 kit sets.
+It shows each socket can be utilized for monitoring of IBP, Temperature, Cardiac Output, FiO2 and Thermistor-method Respiration, as well as diverted to be a serial port for use by mainstream CO2 kit sets.

 Professionally, many are actually puzzled by the contents of the MPU but refrained from asking or faced with a wall of silence, why is this a design that has many internal hardware queuing up to share a limited number of low-cost sockets?
-The truth is because it was originally devised to solve the problem of limited panel space area not sufficiently enough to mount all the necessary connector sockets.
-In situations when panel space area is more than enough to accommodate all the necessary connector sockets, there is no longer a need for the MPU and related (MULTI sockets/ Smart Cables).
+The truth is because the design was actually a compromise to accommodate a limited panel space area not enough for all necessary connector sockets.
+In situations when we have ample panel space area, there is no need for such a compromise and the use of an MPU (with its Smart Cables and MULTI sockets) actually becomes a burden and waste of money.
+Its continued use regardless of need is the very reason for its eventual failure.

-You can confidently tell there is only one channel of internal IBP hardware inside the PVM-2703
+Users must know there is one channel of IBP hardware inside the PVM-2703 monitor

 Knowing a genuine MULTI socket always come with its own dedicated one-channel IBP hardware, a user can accurately tell the number of IBP monitoring hardware channels supplied with any monitor, just by counting the total number of available yellow MULTI sockets.